AdobeDocs/workfront.en/help/workfront-proof/wp-integrations/basecamp/review-proof-basecamp.md

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-The Basecamp integration with `Workfront Proof` makes it easy for you to review and approve `proofs` without leaving Basecamp.
+The Basecamp integration with Workfront Proof makes it easy for you to review and approve proofs without leaving Basecamp.

-You don't even need a `Workfront Proof` login to use all of the review tools to make comments and decisions on `proofs`:
+You don't even need a Workfront Proof login to use all of the review tools to make comments and decisions on proofs:

-* In your Basecamp account, you'll receive a message which includes the `proof` for you to review (via the mini `proof`)
+* In your Basecamp account, you'll receive a message which includes the proof for you to review (via the miniproof)

-* You can add comments, markups and make decisions on the mini `proof` or switch to the full-page `proof` for review if you prefer
+* You can add comments, markups and make decisions on the miniproof or switch to the full-page proof for review if you prefer
 * You can see and respond to the comments and markups of the other reviewers

 For information about decisions, see [Make a decision on a proof in the proofing viewer](../../../review-and-approve-work/proofing/reviewing-proofs-within-workfront/make-a-decision-on-a-proof/make-decisions-on-proof.md).

 >[!NOTE]
 >
->If you are not a user of `Workfront Proof`, you can still work on the `proof` in Basecamp.
+>&nbsp;If you are not a user of Workfront Proof, you can still work on the proof in Basecamp.
 All you need to do is enter your email address and screen name.
 You can also choose to "remember me" so you only need to enter these details once.

 ## Viewing the Proof via the Notification Email

-If you link a new or existing `proof` to Basecamp, `Workfront Proof` will send a `proof` notification email to all reviewers containing:
+If you link a new or existing proof to Basecamp, Workfront Proof will send a proof notification email to all reviewers containing:

-* The `proof` message (custom or standard) (1)
+* The proof message (custom or standard) (1)
 * Proof details (2)
 * Personal URL (Go to Proof link) (3)
-* Link to the Basecamp project message to take you straight to the `proof` in Basecamp (4)
+* Link to the Basecamp project message to take you straight to the proof in Basecamp (4)
-  If non-Basecamp reviewers have been added to the `proof`, their email notification will not include the Basecamp link.
+  If non-Basecamp reviewers have been added to the proof, their email notification will not include the Basecamp link.
 * Proof progress (5)
 * Reviewers and their individual progress (6)